Sexually Transmitted Diseases (STDs) - General Overview

 Ingredients and meals that support recovery or relief

-Garlic contains allicin, a compound with natural antimicrobial and immune-boosting properties.
-Regular consumption may support the immune system's ability to fight infections and reduce inflammation associated with STDs.
+Garlic contains allicin, which has natural antimicrobial and immune-boosting properties.
+Regular consumption may support the immune system's ability to respond to bacterial and viral infections.

 Top 7 Foods & Dishes To Avoid with Sexually Transmitted Diseases (STDs) - General Overview